 1. Set healthy boundaries

-You cannot control what others do, but you are always in charge of your own actions, and what you allow in your life.
+You cannot control what others do, but you are always in charge of your own actions and what you allow into your life.
 Many complicated family relationships have connections to a lack of boundaries, respect and privacy; the implementation of boundaries solves many issues.
 In situations where people do not respect your boundaries, consider limiting time around them.

 2. Practice self-care

-The anxiety and stress that comes with the holidays often cause us to de-prioritize practices like self-care in the hustle and bustle of everything else, but this is when self-care is essential.
+The anxiety and stress that comes with the holidays often cause us to de-prioritize practices like self-care in the hustle and bustle of everything else, but it is during these times when self-care becomes even more essential.

 It’s important to give yourself breaks from social gatherings and other activities that are tiring for you on a foundational level.
 Practice techniques such as meditation, deep breathing and prayer to help recenter you and bring you peace when you start to get overwhelmed or stressed.

 If you know there are certain practices you tend to neglect or forget, you can write them on sticky notes in advance and place them up where you’ll be reminded to engage.
-For instance, if you tend to put off eating when dealing with holiday anxiety, put a few loving sticky notes around the house to help remind you.
+For instance, if you tend to put off eating when dealing with holiday anxiety, put a few loving sticky notes around the house to help remind you to grab a snack or give up 15 minutes to prep yourself some lunch.

 3. Exercise daily